austinolig/dreamy/BACKLOG.md

 Just some things to do, but not right now...

-- Update hover blue
+- reset global styles and shadcn components
-- Add zod validation to forms
+- Add zod validation
 - Some middleware (better-auth)
+- add { success: boolean, data: T, error?: string }